The undergraduate degree in physics emphasizes knowledge and awareness of:

 Plan II

-This plan is for students desiring either an interdisciplinary or an applied physics program.
+This plan is for students desiring an interdisciplinary physics program.

-The interdisciplinary program includes a combination of a physics major with a focus in another area such as astrophysics, atmospheric sciences, applied mathematics, biophysics, chemical physics, computer science, environmental sciences, geophysics, philosophy and history of science, and pre-medicine.
+The interdisciplinary program includes a combination of a physics major with a focus in another area such as astrophysics, atmospheric sciences, applied mathematics, biophysics, biotechnology, chemical physics, computer science, electronic devices, environmental sciences, geophysics, optics, philosophy and history of science, and pre-medicine.

 Plan III